Get all the latest data for Congo-Brazzaville

 What long-term economic factors will shape property prices in Congo-Brazzaville?

-The top three long-term economic factors that will shape property prices in Congo-Brazzaville over the next decade are urban job creation and income growth, quality of public infrastructure investment, and the degree to which housing finance becomes more accessible to ordinary households.
+The three long-term economic factors that will shape property prices in Congo-Brazzaville are oil dependence, urban job creation and the delivery of roads, drainage, water and electricity.

 You’ll also find a much more detailed analysis in our pack about real estate in Congo-Brazzaville.